getfelipe/Glue_ETL/README.md

 ## Project Structure

-├── models/ # Where contains the bronze and silver transformation in Glue.
-│
-├── files/ # Contains a sample file uploaded in S3 to trigger the lambda.
+. ├── models/ # Contains the bronze and silver transformation in Glue. ├── files/ # Contains a sample file uploaded in S3 to trigger the Lambda. ├── assets/ # Images. └── lambda.py # Lambda code to start the workflow.
-│
-├── assets/ # images
-|
-├── lambda.py/ # Lambda code to start the workflow.

 ## For more details on configuration, read my Medium post: